-Spectacular panoramic views, death defying roads and constantly evolving climates await you on the Hai Van Pass.
-However, the journey from Hue to Hoi An incorporates so much more than the surprisingly short Hai Van Pass, otherwise known as ‘Ocean Cloud Pass.’
+Spectacular panoramic views, death defying roads and constantly evolving climates await you on the Hai Van Pass as you proceed along the surprisingly short otherwise known as ‘Ocean Cloud Pass.’

-Some of the bunkers were later used by the Americans / South Vietnamese during the war and Vietcong forces would ambush the bunkers regularly.
+Some of the bunkers were later used by the Americans and South Vietnamese during the war and Vietcong forces would ambush the bunkers regularly.

 Once the BBC aired its Vietnam Top Gear Special and Clarkson et al had waxed lyrical about the beauty of the Hai Van Pass, all of a sudden this usually quiet locals only coastal road blew up with tourists.